 Prolonged sitting causes the joints to stiffen and tissues to weaken.
 On the other hand, exercises that promote balance and good posture are helpful to increase bone density, and strong muscles reduce the likelihood of falls and injuries.

-Want to learn more about EMS training and Miha-Bodytec EMS technology?
+Want to learn more about EMS training?
 Head to our research hub, here.